UAAppComp/onboarding/README.md

 This is your checklist for getting ready to use GitHub in the Applied Computing program.
 It also contains a fairly large collection of resources for other topics like various programming languages we use, how to research, and more.
 This document is *a work-in-progress* and will be updated fairly regularly.
 Your feedback and participation in the development of this document is encouraged, as well!
 Feel free to fork and do a **pull request** (PR) and add resources you feel are useful.

+## Academic Ecosystem

+In Applied Computing, we use a variety of platforms and services that you'll need to be involved in and engaged with to be successful.
+Many of these stretch beyond our program, as well.

++ [D2L](https://d2l.arizona.edu): our learning managment system.
+This is where you'll find your classes, syllabuses, assignments, grades, and so on.
++ [Microsoft Teams](https://...): many of us use Teams as our daily communication driver.
++ [Zoom](https://arizona.zoom.us): how we meet synchronously.
+You **must** be authenticated using your NetID to join your class meetings!

 ## GitHub

 Initial steps: